atef-arfaoui/atef-arfaoui.github.io/_posts/2020-03-08-bloomfilters-for-humans.markdown

             self.bitarray[index] = 1

     def lookup(self, element: str) -> bool:
-        # for checkin if the element exists in bloomfilter we hash it with same
+        # For checking the existence in Bloom filter we hash it with same
         # hash function in add method and we check if all bitarray are set to 1
-        # if not that means element doens't exist.
+        # if not that means the element doesn't exist.
         for seed in range(self.hash_count):
             index = mmh3.hash(element, seed) % self.size
             if self.bitarray[index] == 0: